Teaching Assistantship Opportunities

 This is a lab course covering selected topics in physiology.
 Students apply a number of physiological principles on themselves and experimental animals to understand how the body works.

-Duties: Teaching Assistant duties will include lab demonstration, on-line teaching/in-person teaching, supervising, marking lab reports, keeping office hours, managing student email.
+supervising lab demonstrations, on-line teaching/in-person teaching, marking lab reports, keeping office hours, managing student email.

 Relevant Criterion: